What is Index 2 in Agreement for Sale and Property Transaction?

 Table Of Contents

-The Index 2 document plays a pivotal role in Indian real estate transactions, serving as an official record that details the transfer of property ownership.
+The Index 2, in real estate in India, plays a pivotal role when it comes to transactions, serving as an official record that details the transfer of property ownership.
 This crucial document, recorded by the Sub-Registrar’s office (SRO), lists essential information such as the property’s description, the parties involved, and the transaction date.
 Its legal necessity stems from its role in establishing clear ownership, thereby preventing disputes and ensuring transparency in property dealings.
-Understanding what is Index 2 in agreement for sale and any other property transaction will be vital for anyone making their way through the real estate market, as it not only represents legal compliance but also protects the interests of all parties involved in the transaction.
-This blog by L&T Realty helps you do exactly that.
-Let us take a look at what Index 2 is, its importance in real estate, and how one can obtain it.

 What is Index 2?
 What is the Role of the Sub-Registrar Office (SRO)?